Mediterranean Conference Centre

 The Mediterranean Conference Centre (MCC, Dar il-Mediterran għall-Konferenzi) is a conference centre in Valletta, Malta.
 The building was built as a hospital in the 16th century by the Order of St. John, and it was known as the Sacra Infermeria or the Holy Infirmary (Il-Furmarija).
 It was known as the Grand Hôspital during the French occupation of Malta and during the British period was named as the Station Hospital.

-It was one of the leading hospitals in Europe until the 18th century, and it remained in use until 1920.
+It was one of the leading hospitals in Europe until the 18th century, and remained in use until 1920.
 It had a capacity to keep from 500 to 2,500 patients.
 The building is now used for multiple banquets, exhibitions, international conventions and theatrical shows.